On Maximum Differential Coloring of Planar Graphs: Optimal labeling for regular caterpillars and spiders with path lengths all even or all odd

+\begin{theorem} Let $G$ be a spider graph with $N_e$ even level vertices.
+If the paths of $G$ are all of odd length or all of even length, there exist optimal labeling for $G$ with value $N_e+1$ and $N_e$, respectively. \end{theorem} \begin{proof} We consider the cases where all $p$ paths of $G$ are either of odd length or of even length separately.
+We first consider the case where all $p$ paths have even length; see Fig.~\ref{sfg:spider-alleven}.
 We label the center vertex as $1$.
-The $N_{e}$ even level vertices will be assigned values from interval $I_e = [2,N_{e}+1]$ in increasing order of levels i.e. starting with the level $2$ vertices, followed by level $4$ vertices, etc. The $N_{o}$ odd level vertices will be assigned values from interval $I_o = [N_{e}+2, n]$ in the same way i.e. with level $1$ vertices, followed by the level $3$ vertices, etc. For each level we will order the vertices in decreasing order of the lengths of the paths they belong to.
-More specifically we initially order the $p$ paths in decreasing order of their lengths.
-For vertex $v_{l,q}$ belonging to the odd level $l=2i+1$ $i \ge 1$, we assign $N_{e}+ 1 + \sum_{k=0}^{i-1}N_{2k+1} + q$.
-For vertex $v_{l,q}$ belonging to the even level $l = 2i$ $i \ge 1$ we assign $1 + \sum_{k=1}^{i-1}N_{2k} + q$.
+The $N_{e}$ even level vertices will be labeled with numbers from interval $I_e = [2,N_{e}+1]$ in increasing order of levels, i.e., starting with the level-$2$ vertices, followed by level-$4$ vertices, etc. The $N_{o}$ odd level vertices will be labeled with numbers from the interval $I_o = [N_{e}+2, n]$ in the same way, i.e., starting with the level-$1$ vertices, followed by the level-$3$ vertices, etc. For each level, we order the vertices in decreasing order of the lengths of the paths they belong to.
+More specifically, we initially order the $p$ paths in decreasing order of their lengths.
+Then, the exact label of each vertex is determined as follow; see Fig.~\ref{sfg:spider-one-even}: